trapcodeio/js-genie/docs/string/limit.md

 # string/limit

-This file contains functions that has to deal with `limiting` strings.
+This file contains functions that have to deal with `limiting` strings.

 ## Functions